ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/pytorch-digit-classification-arch-training/model.md

 layout: "learningpathall"
 ---

 You can create and train a feedforward neural network to classify handwritten digits from the MNIST dataset.
-This dataset contains 70,000 images, comprising 60,000 training and 10,000 testing images, of handwritten numerals (0-9), each with dimensions of 28x28 pixels.
+This dataset contains 70,000 images, comprised of 60,000 training images and 10,000 testing images, of handwritten numerals (0-9), each with dimensions of 28x28 pixels.
 Some representative MNIST digits with their corresponding labels are shown below.

 ![img3](Figures/3.png)